 Alejandro Becerra is an assistant policy researcher at RAND and a Ph.D. candidate at the Pardee RAND Graduate School.

 Prior to joining RAND, Becerra was the deputy director of fiscal policy at the Mexican Ministry of Finance and Public Credit, where he assessed the fiscal, energy and telecommunications reforms implemented in Mexico and their effects on growth, inflation, trade and consumption.
 He was also a research and teaching assistant at CIDE for the Faculty of Economics, where he worked in different projects including topics such as technical efficiency, regional development, commuting, environmental economics and operations research.
-Currently, he is working as an external consultant for the Mexican Ministry of Energy in a project that analyses the optimal location for biogas biorefineries in the country.
+Moreover, he has worked as an external consultant for the Mexican Ministry of Energy in a project that analyses the optimal location for biogas biorefineries in the country.